Short Stories

 The sound came again, a little louder this time, it was a mystery, but she had to go and look around.
 There was a gate that led into the church grounds, with her basket on her arm she walked through and into the cemetery, all was quiet, until the sound came again.

-Then she wondered, was this a apparition, a sign from God, could it be she is the only one that could see it, but what on earth did it mean?
+Then she wondered, was this a apparition, a sign from God, could it be that she is the only one that could see it, but what on earth did it mean?